"Governor Newsom, We Ask You For Justice For Jorge A. Covarrubias. "

-On October 08, 2000, he was arrested and booked for Assault with a Deadly Weapon California PC 245 (A) (1).
-Court records clearly shows that during a court hearing at the Downey, California Court, Jorge declined a plea bargain of 12 years while being represented by the Los Angeles Public Defender Craig Purcell and assisted by the court interpreter Lucia Daley.
-However few days later at the Superior Court of Norwalk California, while being represented by Jon A. Divens, SB 145549, (DISBARRED BY THE SUPREME COURT OF CALIFORNIA), and assisted by the Court Interpreter Cecilia Alcaraz, he supposedly agree to enter into a plea deal of 30 years to life.
+On October 08, 2000, he was arrested and booked for Assault with a Deadly Weapon, (PC 245 (A) (1)).
+Court records clearly shows that during a court hearing at the Downey, California Court, Jorge declined a plea bargain of 12 years while being represented by the Angeles Public Defender Craig Purcell and assisted by the court interpreter Lucia Daley; However few days later at the Superior Court of Norwalk California, while being represented by Jon A. Divens, SB 145549, (DISBARRED BY THE SUPREME COURT OF CALIFORNIA), and assisted by the Court Interpreter Cecilia Alcaraz, he supposedly agree to enter into a plea deal of 30 years to life.

 Jon A. Divens my brother's trial counsel (DISBARRED) just admitted he used my brother's inability to understand English to improperly advised him to enter into a plea bargain of 30 years to life, for a crime he did NOT commit.

-The Honorable Lillian Vega Jacobs, former District Attorney who prosecuted the case presented an affidavit stating that she observed my brother hesitant and reluctant to enter into a plea of guilty, and that she did not believe that Jorge would accept such plea, because that is not a plea bargain at all.
+The Honorable Lillian Vega Jacobs, (Appointed by former Governor Edmund G. Brown Jr.), former District Attorney who prosecuted the case, presented an affidavit stating that she observed my brother hesitant and reluctant to enter into a plea of guilty, and that she did not believe that Jorge would accept such plea, because that is not a plea bargain at all.

 We have tried unsuccessfuly for the last 18 years to prove the truth and we don't know what else to do.
 All our atempts to show the truth have been denied by the courts due to the statute of time limitations.

-The conviction and sentence of 30 years to life against my brother, was not the result of a fair trial, an impartial tribunal, and of a due process of law, but was the direct consequence of raw prejudice of his trial counsel, of the interpreter Cecilia Alcaraz, of the deceased probation officer Daniel Crespo, and from the complicit silence of all the public officers of court who were present at the hearings, and were full aware of my brother's language disability, but they remain mute during the commission of a great injustice, as to deduce that the constitutional rights of fair trial and due process of law resulted in an empty charade in this case.
+The conviction and sentence of 30 years to life against my brother, was not the result of a fair trial, an impartial tribunal, and of a due process of law, but was the direct consequence of raw prejudice of his trial counsel, of the interpreter Cecilia Alcaraz, of the deceased probation officer Daniel Crespo, and from the complicit silence of all the public officers of court who were present at the hearings, and were full aware of my brother's language disability, but they remain mute during the commission of a great injustice.

-As a simple matter of humans my brother deserved more than to stare in total incomprehension as he was wrongfully sentenced to spend his life in prison for a crime that he didn't commit and an illegal plea of guilty.
+As a simple matter of humans my brother deserved more than to stare in total incomprehension as he was wrongfully sentenced to spend his life in prison for a crime that he didn't commit, as a result of an illegal plea of guilty.